'It's Like A Nightmare': Options Dwindle For Renters Facing Economic Distress

 Economic Fallout From COVID-19 Is Hard On Landlords Too

 Lomanto owned a pet care business in West Philadelphia before shutting it down in March.
 Lomanto, who uses the pronoun they, doesn't know how they're going to pay rent for June.
-They sublet an apartment that's managed by a company named New Age Realty and is among the 300 tenants petitioning for the suspension of rent payments during the pandemic.
+Lomanto sublets an apartment that's managed by a company named New Age Realty and is among the 300 tenants petitioning for the suspension of rent payments during the pandemic.

-Lance Roger, a real estate lawyer who represents the New Age Realty Group, offers the landlord perspective.
+Lance Roger, a real estate lawyer who represents New Age Realty, offers the landlord perspective.

-"A lot of these properties are owned by investors, and these are hard-working men and women who are investing for their future," he says.
+"A lot of these properties are owned by investors, and these are hardworking men and women who are investing for their future," he says.
 "So what they've done is gone out and gotten mortgages, and when the tenants decide en masse they don't want to pay their rent, it's going to impact the ability for the landlords to make their mortgage payments."

 And if more and more mortgages go unpaid, Rogers says, it could have a domino effect with broader impacts on the economy.